discoproject/disco/doc/intro.rst

 - Extremely simple to use: A typical tasks consists of two functions written in Python and two calls to the Disco API.

-- Tasks can be specified in any other language as well, via a simple external interface based on standard input and output streams.
-Bindings for C are provided as an example.
+- Tasks can be specified in any other language as well, by implementing the Disco worker protocol.

 - Input data can be in any format, even binary data such as images.
 The data can be located on any source that is accesible by HTTP or it can